GoogleCloudPlatform/accelerated-platforms/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md

 # Data Preparation

 A processed Flipkart product catalog is used as input data to generate prompts in preparation for fine-tuning.
-The prompts are generated using Vertex AI's Gemini Flash model.
+The prompts are generated using [Llama 3.1 on Vertex AI](https://console.cloud.google.com/vertex-ai/publishers/meta/model-garden/llama-3.1-405b-instruct-maas).
 The output is a data set that can be used to fine-tune the base model.

 Depending on the infrastructure you provisioned, the data preparation step takes approximately 1 hour and 40 minutes.